iharosi/homebridge-plex-webhooks/README.md

 [![npm](https://img.shields.io/npm/v/homebridge-plex-webhooks.svg)](https://www.npmjs.com/package/homebridge-plex-webhooks)
 [![npm](https://img.shields.io/npm/dt/homebridge-plex-webhooks.svg)](https://www.npmjs.com/package/homebridge-plex-webhooks)

 This plugin based on [Plex Webhooks](https://support.plex.tv/articles/115002267687-webhooks/) which can provide smooth and fast automation experience.
-It creates an occupancy sensor in your Home app what can be used to create custom automations like triggering movie lights
+It creates an occupancy sensor in your Home app what can be used to create custom automations like triggering movie lights.

 Please note, Webhooks are a premium feature and require an active [Plex Pass Subscription](https://support.plex.tv/articles/categories/intro-to-plex/plex-pass-subscriptions/) for the Plex Media Server account.
 In case you don't own Plex Pass Subscription, check out this plugin as an alternate: [homebridge-plex-v2](https://github.com/iharosi/homebridge-plex-v2)